-Our perspective: Frances Yu Bookmark has been added
+Our perspective: Frances Yu has been saved

 Our perspective: Frances Yu

 Frances Yu, a Deloitte Consulting LLP director, provides her perspective on the future of marketing and the skill sets CMOs should have to be successful.

 How is the role of the CMO changing?

 The future for CMOs is about navigating through organizations as a customer custodian and the growth champion, by steering change within the C-Suite.
 Disruption by globalization, digitization, and brand shifts are changing the CMO’s role.